Issues in Piano Care and Purchasing/Selection:

 Do NOT use any cleaning spray or cleaning chemicals anywhere on or near the piano (as noted above).

-For dusting and cleaning, a very small amount of soap or white vinegar (e.g. a teaspoon of white vinegar in a spray bottle of water) can be used as dusting spray.
+For dusting and cleaning, a very small amount of white vinegar (e.g. a teaspoon of white vinegar in a spray bottle of water) can be used as dusting spray.

 For old keys that have some dirt stuck on them, the vinegar solution tends to work.
-There is a special piano key cleaner available now that comes in a bottle.
-I have not tried it, but it should be ok for the keys.
+There is also a special piano key cleaner available for the keys.

-Don't try to lubricate anything on your piano.
+Do NOT try to lubricate anything in or on your piano.
 There are a few parts where lubrication is necessary.
-But many lubricant type should NOT be used.
-Your technician knows what type of lubricant is appropriate and for what parts.
+But many lubricant types should NOT be used.
+Your technician knows what type of lubricant is appropriate and for which parts.